 Centers‑of‑Gravity indicate warehouse locations that minimize transport costs

-Centers-of-Gravity are those locations that minimize the sum of weighted distances.
+In fact, Centers-of-Gravity are those locations that minimize the sum of weighted distances.

 Towards the algorithms - Introductory thoughts